098: Behind the Scenes (II)

 There are many ways to scan images.

-🔽 These steps take place within Photoshop 2 (desktop version).
+🔽 This part takes place within Photoshop 2

 2: Many alternatives are available.